Kathmandu Pokhara Tour

 Boudhanath Stupa

 Visit the Boudhanath stupa from Kathmandu.
-Boudhanath stupa is a UNESCO World Heritage Site.
-There are 50 gompas throughout the total area.
+It is a UNESCO World Heritage Site with 50 gompas throughout its total area.
 According to folklore, this is the last resting place of Kassapa Buddha.
 It is one of the most famous tourist attractions in the Kathmandu Valley.

 It has religious importance and beliefs and is the oldest stupa in Nepal.
 The Newar and Tibetan Buddhist groups have contributed significantly to this place.
-Many monasteries and stores offer traditional Buddhist interests around the stupa area.
+Many monasteries and stores around the stupa area offer traditional Buddhist interests.

 The Boudhanath stupa is about 11 kilometers northeast of Kathmandu’s center town.
-You may visit this area whenever you choose because it is always open to the general public.
-You can reach there from anywhere in Kathmandu, which is also reachable by public bus.
+It is always open to the general public, so you can visit whenever you choose.
+You can also reach it from anywhere in Kathmandu by public bus.

 Seto Gumba